Phileosopher/dehoard/vision for the end.md

 ## TT

+migrate *all* STEM to TT
-all technical specs and facts moved to notes
+- all technical specs and facts moved to notes

 keep the opinions
 - not understanding is good
 - understand primitives

 strip out FAANG and send to notes, but keep the ideas

+make a "what's technology" page?
+- indicate how we actually define it as "high technology"